-Last week, my husband and I were in Manhattan, so we made a beeline visit to The Tenement Museum in Manhattan at 97 Orchard Street.
+On our last trip to Manhattan, my husband and I made a beeline visit to The Tenement Museum in Manhattan at 97 Orchard Street.

-Given all the European immigrant ancestors in my family, I’ve been wanting to go well before I wrote about the museum last spring.
+Given all the European immigrant ancestors in my family, I’ve been wanting to go to this museum well before I wrote about it here last spring.

 The museum was established in 1988 with the purchase of 97 Orchard, an 1863 five-story brick building that has housed an estimated 7,000 people over the years, until it was condemned in 1935.
-The building’s owners sealed off most of the 20 units rather than make changes to meet new housing codes.
+At that time, the building’s owners sealed off most of the 20 units rather than make changes to meet new housing codes.

 The tour we were on featured the Irish immigrant family of Joseph and Bridget (Meehan) Moore, whose lives have been thoroughly researched by museum staff.
-Their fourth-floor apartment, with privies and a water spigot at the rear on the ground floor, cost half the income Joseph made working as a waiter.
+Their fourth-floor apartment (see image above), with privies and a water spigot at the rear on the ground floor, cost half the income Joseph made working as a waiter.

 The Moore tour reflects the huge influx of Irish immigrants in the 19th century to American cities.
 The museum has recently received a grant to research and develop a tour documenting the lives of an Asian and a Latino family.